UK music festivals: a bubble about to burst?

 The survival of the sector and, even more importantly, the access of new musicians and bands to the circuit and to the general public requires territorial balance and a stable circuit.
 Because in practice, as Pattie reminds us, "small festivals end up feeding the big ones."
 Proof of this?
 Lewis Capaldi performed in 2019 at the modest Barn on the Farm in Gloucester, and by 2023 he was already performing at Glastonbury.
 Or Dua Lipa, who rose to fame at the small Secret Garden Party in 2016 and headlined Glastonbury in 2024.

-It was not the only victim last year.
-2023–, and which were added to the 96 that were canceled sine die in the wake of the outbreak of the pandemic.
+He wasn't the only victim last year.
+According to information provided by the Association of Independent Festivals (AIF), 78 festivals were postponed, canceled, or permanently closed in 2024—more than double the 36 that disappeared in 2023—and were added to the 96 that were suspended. sine die in the wake of the outbreak of the pandemic.
 Other victims of 2024 were the crazy Nozstock—although it has returned in 2025—and the family-friendly Starry Village.

 The AIF, which brings together 142 festivals—from rock to indie, folk, jazz, and electronic music—has already counted 39 losses this year, the latest announced on June 9: a relatively new festival, Homestead in Somer.
 The 2025 losses already represent half of the festivals lost in 2024, and the year has come almost a month before the halfway point of 2025.
 If you combine the disappearances of 2023, 2024, and 2025 with the 96 events lost due to 2019, the total now reaches 249, one less if you take into account the recovery of Nozstock.